joshhornby/joshhornby.github.io/_posts/2025-07-11-culture-follows-incentives.md

 sitemap:
     priority: 0.7
     changefreq: 'monthly'
-    lastmod: "2025-07-11 T13:00:00+01:00"
+    lastmod: "2025-07-11T13:00:00+01:00"
 ---

 Skip the motivational Slack posts.
 Skip the new processes.
 If you want to change how people act at work, change the incentives.
-We like to think we're guided by logic or team spirit, but behaviour follows rewards explicit or implicit.
+We like to think we're guided by logic or team spirit, but behaviour follows whatever gets rewarded, whether that's stated or not.

 Teams talk about "raising the bar" and "shifting culture."
-None of it sticks if incentives point elsewhere.
+None of it sticks if the incentives point elsewhere.

 Want engineers to care about quality?
 Reward shipping stable code, not just shipping fast.
 Need more documentation?
-Make it visible and something leadership highlights in reviews.
-You get what you measure, but in reality you get what you reward.
+Make leadership highlight it in reviews.
+You get what you measure, but you really get what you reward.

 Changing incentives isn't about bonuses or review targets.
-The best shifts are subtle: redirecting recognition, creating slack for desired work, letting teams own wins.
+The useful shifts are subtle, like redirecting recognition or making space for the work you say you want.
 People read between the lines.
 If promotions go to last-minute heroes, you'll get heroics.
-If they go to mentors and collaborators, you'll get mentoring and collaboration.
+If they go to mentors, you'll get mentoring.

 To change behaviour, examine what you actually incentivise.
 Culture follows incentives, not the other way around.